AoiDragon/HADES/README.md

 ## Evaluation

-Now you can use the collected images and text to evaluate the safaty alignment of MLLMs by running:
+Now you can use the collected images and text to evaluate the safaty alignment of MLLMs by running the following script.
+The 'abstract' parameter refers to the 'text-to-image pointer' setting in our paper.

 ```Shell
 bash run_evaluation.sh abstract gpt4v hades